lucaselblanc/pollardsrho/README.md

 [External Libraries Used](https://github.com/lucaselblanc/pollardsrho/tree/main#external-libraries-used)

+## Notice

+ This project is still full CPU, migration to GPU is being analyzed.

 ## Description

  This repository contains a high-performance implementation of Pollard’s Rho Lambda algorithm for solving the Elliptic Curve Discrete Logarithm Problem (ECDLP) on the secp256k1 curve.